Revolutionary War Artillery & Cannons

 These were fine on a ship, where lateral re-deployment was done by changing the direction of the ship, and in a fort, where a cannon has a specific field of fire.
 But for fighting battles, a gun first has to get to the battle over roads with ridges and ruts, then it has to negotiate the uneven terrain of the battlefield itself. this type of movement called for wagon wheels and an axle with a high ground clearance.
 Thus, the ship and garrison carriages had to be converted by carpenters and wheelwrights into field carriages, either the block trail or the flask type.

 A block trail carriage had the trailing unit formed of a single piece of timber.
-While this was sufficient for lighter guns, heavier guns were necessarily mounted on flask trails, made of two side pieces with the gun between them (right.)
+While this was sufficient for lighter guns, heavier guns were necessarily mounted on flask trails, made of two side pieces with the gun between them (above).

 Most carriages were made of oak, but walnut, chestnut and maple were also used.
 The wheels were constructed of either elm or beech.
 The carriages were a variety of colors including gray, rust, white, and dark blue.
 In 1780, Washington ordered all carriages painted a light blue in honor of France, light blue being the French royal color.

-KNOX - The Indispensable Artilleryman
+Knox – The Indispensable Artilleryman

 American Artillery grew out of a small number of militia artillery companies in the Colonies.
 When war came, the members of these companies brought to the Patriot cause their expertise and their guns.
 Foremost among these was Henry Knox, a Boston bookseller, volunteer artilleryman and self-taught military genius, who took charge of the foundling American artillery branch and whipped it into a formidable force, probably the most effective branch of the Continental Army.

-The first units to be formed were independent companies from the various colonies, such as Lamb's New York Artillery Company, the Rhode Island Train of Artillery, etc. But Knox was wide awake to the drawbacks of parochialism and in mid-1776 he re-organized the forces into four regiments of Continental Artillery.
+The first units to be formed were independent companies from the various colonies, such as Lamb’s New York Artillery Company, the Rhode Island Train of Artillery, etc. But Knox was wide awake to the drawbacks of parochialism and in mid-1776 he re-organized the forces into four regiments of Continental Artillery.
 Originally, his establishment called for three regiments of twelve companies and one of eight, but this was later changed to a standard ten-company regiment.
-The companies varied in strength, depending upon what calibre of guns they possessed and how many of them, the usual gun strength being six to ten guns or howitzers per company.
+The companies varied in strength, depending upon what caliber of guns they possessed and how many of them, the usual gun strength being six to ten guns or howitzers per company.

 This is where the genius of Henry Knox came to the fore.
-Instead of having cannon of all sorts and dimensions cast all over the place, he pressed for the concentration of manufacturing effort in one place, where it could be controlled, supervised, and simplified, and he selected Springfield, Mass., as the gunmaking centre.
+Instead of having cannons of all sorts and dimensions cast all over the place, he pressed for the concentration of manufacturing effort in one place, where it could be controlled, supervised, and simplified, and he selected Springfield, Mass., as the gunmaking center.
 Knox was confident that the British commanders would neither appreciate the significance of Springfield nor, if they did, be capable of carrying out an operation against the town.

 To convey an idea of the complexity of the American artillery train, here is Knox’s requests for artillery for 1778: Brigade artillery, 17 brigades, with four guns each: – 68 pieces to be 3, 4, or 6 pounders; with the park – two 24-pounders, four 12-pounders, four 8-inch howitzers, eight 5 1/2 -inch howitzers, ten 3 or 4 pounders, ten 6-pounders, for reserve, to be kept at a proper distance from the camp, thirty 3, 4, and 6-pounders, two 12-pounders, one 24-pounder, all the foregoing brigade, park , and reserve guns and howitzers to be brass.
 In addition, twelve 18-pounders, twelve 12-pounders, battering pieces, on traveling carriages, together with two 5 1/2 -inch and twelve 8, 9, and 10 inch mortars; the battering pieces and mortars to be cast in iron.